 Its triangular-shaped island paradise is not heavily populated, nearly 6 million people are spread all over its 9.923 square miles of the largest region in Italy.
 The famous Sicilian shore is made of 1000 km (625 miles) of stunning coastline and almost untouched landscapes visited by thousands of tourists annually.

-It is known that Sicily started to be civilised yet in 4000bc.
+It is known that Sicily started to be civilised yet in 4000 BC.
 Back in that time, each group that ported to that part of the world already had their proper language and culture.
 The Sicani, The Siculi, and the Elymni were some of the indigenous people living spread in the area.
 The region was known at that time as Sicania, and apparently, the Siculis were responsible for choosing the name Sicily.

 Having a stroll in the Capital Palermo

 If you want to get immersed in the history of Sicily, Palermo is a place to be first.
-The old capital of the Norman kingdom is the residence of magnificent ancient building remains and splendid architectural features found in Baroque churches and other religious buildings.
+The old capital of the Norman kingdom is the residence of the magnificent ancient building remains and splendid architectural features found in Baroque churches and other religious buildings.
 The city was bombarded in 1943 amazingly, being totally rebuilt years later.

 When in Palermo, don’t miss the chance of stepping into history by visiting the Capella Palatina also known as the royal chapel.

 Another well-recommended spot is the Catacombe Del Cappuccini.
 This convent preserves mummified bodies and some skeletons of eight thousand citizens of Palermo.
-It can be a macabre site to visit, but also a curious tour of these underground tunnels.
+It can be a dreadful site to visit, but also a curious tour of these underground tunnels.